VeniceUnleashed/VU-Docs/content/vext/tutorial/start.md

 ---
 title: Getting Started
 ---
+## Install
+Download and install Venice Unleashed from the [Downloads page](https://veniceunleashed.net/downloads) The installation directory defaults to `%localappdata%\VeniceUnleashed\client`

+### Example
+You can download an example server instance from [here](#).
+Extract it into the server instance root directory.

+## Setting up a server
-You will need to have downloaded a server key from the [Venice Unleashed Keys](https://veniceunleashed.net) website.
+__You will a server key.
+Grab one from the [Venice Unleashed Keys](https://veniceunleashed.net) page.__

-For starters, we will call the Instance Root, the location of wherever your server instance is.
-If you are doing this on a non-headless setup, the location will default to
+Start by creating your Server Instance Root Directory".
+On Windows, this will default to:

 > \<DriveLetter\>:\\Users\\\<UserName\>\\Documents\\Battlefield 3\\Server

-You will need to take the server.key that you received from the Venice Unleashed keys site and put it in this directory.
+Place the server.key file you downloaded into this directory.

-You will now need to create 2 folders: Admin and Logs, casing is important.
+Create and add these 2 folders to the directory: `Admin` and `Logs` (Case-sensitive).

-Navigate inside to the Admin folder and create 3 files, BanList.txt, MapList.txt, Startup.txt and ModList.txt
+Navigate inside the Admin folder and create 4 empty files, BanList.txt, MapList.txt, Startup.txt and ModList.txt
 Now create a folder named: Mods

-When you're done the folder structure should look like this
+The final folder structure should look like this

     / Admin /
         / Mods /